Using Representation Expressiveness and Learnability to Evaluate Self-Supervised Learning Methods: Empirical Study

 \subsection{Is CLID scheme correlated with ImageNet performance?}

-We first focus on whether the proposed evaluation scheme is useful for in-domain (ImageNet) generalization.
-We perform both qualitative and quantitative examination and the results are in Figure~\ref{fig:CLID_teaser}.
-On the left, we find that the self-supervised learning checkpoints with higher ImageNet accuracies tend to be more learnable as well as expressive (e.g., in the upper-right corner of the graph).
-In the meantime, we find that methods favouring only one quantity like PCLv1 and PIRL also have poor ImageNet accuracies.
-In Figure~\ref{fig:CLID_teaser} middle and right, we compute the correlation of our CLID and W-CLID predictors with respect to the ImageNet accuracy of the model considered and show that we achieve a Pearson $\rho$ of 0.92 for CLID and 0.94 for W-CLID.
+We first investigate whether the proposed evaluation scheme is useful for in-domain (ImageNet) generalization.
+We perform both qualitative and a quantitative examination and show the results in Figure~\ref{fig:CLID_teaser}.
+On the left, we find that the self-supervised learning checkpoints with higher ImageNet accuracies tend to be both more learnable and more expressive (e.g., in the upper-right corner of the graph).
+In the meantime, we find that methods favouring only of these qualities at the expanse of the other, like PCLv1 and PIRL, also have poor ImageNet accuracies.
+In Figure~\ref{fig:CLID_teaser} middle and right, we compute the correlation of our CLID predictors with respect to the ImageNet accuracy of the model considered and show that we achieve a Pearson $\rho$ of 0.92 for CLID.

-In Table~\ref{tab:imagenet}, we compare our results with respect the baselines.
+In Table~\ref{tab:imagenet}, we compare our results with the baselines.
 The regression plots for the baselines can be found in Figure~\ref{fig:baselines}.
 Our proposed predictors achieve the highest correlation both in terms of Pearson $\rho$ and Kendall $\tau$ coefficient.
 We find that $\mathcal{L}_{contrast}$ achieves a relatively low correlation $\rho = 0.37$, which apparently contradicts the observation made in~\cite{wang2020understanding}.
 We hypothesize that this is due to the fact that their analysis is restricted to SSL checkpoints trained with contrastive learning, and therefore $\mathcal{L}_{contrast}$ might not be general enough to characterize representations obtained by alternative approaches.
 Additionally, the results in~\cite{wang2020understanding} are computed on the representations used to compute the noise-contrastive objective, which are usually transformed by a final projection layer that is not always present in other SSL methods.
 This limits its generality.
 Interestingly, we find that MCR2 ($\Delta R$) gives negative correlation which warrants further investigation.
-While the MI baseline only achieves $\rho = 0.13$, the Pretext baseline is still surprisingly good with a $\rho = 0.61$, suggesting that the rotation prediction task remains a simple but effective baseline.
+While the MI baseline only achieves $\rho = 0.13$, the pretext task baseline is still surprisingly good with a $\rho = 0.61$, suggesting that the rotation prediction task remains a simple but effective baseline.